-The IMPAACT Operations Center community program staff reviews all application packets using a rated checklist to convert responses into a numerical score.
+The IMPAACT Operations Center Community Engagement Program staff reviews all application packets using a rating checklist to convert responses into a numerical score.
 Candidates with the highest combined scores advance to the final stage of the application process, which is an open election.